-Figure 3-4.
-Wind rose from state 24-hr PM{10} exceedance days during ten continuous monitoring years at the Landfill (top right) and Community (bottom right) monitoring sites.
+Figure 3-8.
+Wind rose from state 24-hr PM{10} exceedance days during 12 continuous monitoring years at the Landfill (top right) and Community (bottom right) monitoring sites.
+Wind data at the Community site are replaced with those from the Reseda site since Year 11 (as discussed in Section 5.1).